Shareholders Win Unprecedented Support for Reforms at Tyson Foods

 WASHINGTON, Feb.
 19, 2021 /PRNewswire/ -- Proxy voting results recently released from Tyson Foods' (NYSE: TSN) annual shareholder meeting show unprecedented levels of investor support for shareholder proposals seeking greater disclosure and accountability around the company's lobbying activities and human rights practices.
 The votes come amid intense scrutiny of Tyson's health and safety practices, and broader governance, after COVID-19 has wreaked havoc on its operations, infecting more than 12,500 workers and causing 39 deaths.

-While the Tyson family and other insider holdings control the voting power at the company, nearly 82 percent of shares cast by independent shareholders backed the two proposals, including shares held by BlackRock and Vanguard, who both issued special voting bulletins ahead of the shareholder meeting.
+While the Tyson family and other insider holdings control the voting power at the company, nearly 82 percent of shares cast by independent shareholders backed the two proposals, including shares held by BlackRock and Vanguard, who both issued special voting bulletins.
 Another proposal, calling for the elimination of the dual class voting structure, won over 88 percent support.

 "Tyson's current voting structure insulates its board and management from having to answer for failures, such as its deficient response to the impacts of COVID-19 on the company's operations and workforce," said New York State Comptroller Thomas P. DiNapoli.
 "Tyson's independent shareholders have sent a clear message to the company that changes to the company's voting structure are needed to ensure better management of ESG risks."